 Some Lakshadweep Islands

 Why is it forbidden?
 To protect the local population.

 Lakshadweep, as we all know, is an archipelago is 36 islands, of which only a few are accessible and open for tourism purposes.
 While some islands are flourishing because of tourism, others are forbidden for tourists.

 Keeping the interest of the local population, this island has come under the list of places forbidden in India.
-Not just this, the island also an important naval base and thus, security is the primary concern.
+Not just this, the island is also an important naval base, and thus, security is the primary concern.
 Indian citizens can be granted permits for entry to islands like Bangaram, Agatti, Kadmat, Kavaratti, Kalpeni, and Minicoy Islands, while foreigners are banned from a few.
 Entry to the rest of the islands in Lakshadweep is barred for all tourists and if you still try to enter them, you will land yourself scads of trouble.

 China Occupied Arunachal, Arunachal Pradesh